cristianjs19/browser-copilot/agent-thinking/README.md

 ## Agent Requirements

-To develop an agent compatible with the browser extension, you just have to define 4 endpoints:
+To develop an agent compatible with the browser extension, you just have to define 5 endpoints:

 1. An `manifest.json` endpoint: This endpoint provides metadata about the agent.
 You can find an example in the [included manifest file](./gpt_agent/assets/manifest.json).
+Include the "has_thinking_mode" capability to enable the thinking mode ("capabilities": [ "has_thinking_mode" ]) .
 2. A `logo.png` endpoint: This provides the logo that is displayed in the browser extension.
 3. Session creation endpoint: Each browser tab creates a separate session, containing messages and relevant context for the agent active in that tab.
-4. Question answering endpoint: This endpoint is queried by the browser extension to obtain the appropriate answer from the agent for each user message in the chat.
+4. Standard answering endpoint: This endpoint is queried by the browser extension to obtain the appropriate answer from the agent for each user message in the chat.
+5. Thinking answering endpoint: Allow the user to get more powerful and deep reasoning.

 ### Advanced Use case